 The ancient island nation of Cyprus boasts a dining scene that is both a nod to its rich history and thoroughly forward-thinking – expect traditional tavernas offering authentic Greek and Cypriot meze alongside more contemporary restaurants serving anything from modern Italian to gourmet burgers.
 Here’s our guide to the best restaurants in the region.

-Boutique Hotel Restaurant, Market, Restaurant, Contemporary
+Restaurant, Boutique Hotel Restaurant, Market, Mediterranean, Italian, Dessert

 Situated within the classy Four Seasons Hotel in Limassol, Vivaldi by Mavromamatis is an award-winning restaurant (Time Out’s Best Hotel Restaurant in Cyprus for six years in a row, from 2009–2014).
 Utilising the simplicity of fine, market-fresh Mediterranean ingredients, renowned Cypriot chef Andreas Mavrommatis creates a modern cuisine, with mouth-watering dishes such as mushroom risotto, creamy carbonara with poached egg, and the interesting toffee apple foie gras alongside many home-made pasta dishes.
 Vivaldi’s exquisite interior is delightful, with an abundance of natural wood, a beautiful marble fireplace, classy chandeliers and a charming terrace area overlooking the sea.
 The Vivaldi Terrace restaurant is open for dinner only, and outdoor dining is available during the summer months (May to October).